apache/www-site/content/dev/pmc.md

 ### Is a PMC Chair an officer or Member of the ASF?

-Yes, they are officers of the corporation, and no, they are not "Members".
-PMC Chairs are appointed by the board to be the Vice President of their top level project and to serve as the Chair of their Project Management Committee.
+Yes, they are officers of the corporation, and no, they are not necessarily "Members".
+PMC Chairs are appointed by the board to be the
+Vice President of their top level project and to serve as the Chair of their Project Management Committee.
 [Read an explanation why PMC Chairs are legal officers of the corporation](../foundation/faq.html#why-are-PMC-chairs-officers).